siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 energy density in each arm drops from $2u$ to $u$, and the total energy flux is unchanged.

+Recombination is not the same spatial operation as the first beam splitter.
-At recombination, the inverse channel count becomes available.
-Standard Mach-Zehnder interferometry distributes the recovered output-channel energy flux across the two output arms as
+At BS1, one bright incident beam is divided into two bright arm channels.
+At recombination, the two bright returned arm channels recover one coherent output-channel energy flux, and that single recovered flux is then distributed across the two output arms as

 $$
 u_+(x,y)=2u\cos^2\!\left(\frac{\Delta\phi(x,y)}{2}\right),\qquad